 ITEM I bequeath to Ursula my loving wife One Mare and a Cow with the rest of my household good, likewise I oblige my Sonn William to give to my daughter Mary the first Colt of the Mare called Bonny Bremer.
 Signed his marke AH, Abraham Heath.
 This will was proved in June, 1691.
 The witnesses were John Franklyn, John Miller, John Bowen and Thomas Bromley.

 There is no mention of the 350 acres in Prince George County in Abraham’s will.
 As late as 1705, a deed of Adam Heath, Abraham’s brother, notes the land of Abraham Heath, deceased, as lying adjacent to land belonging to Adam.
 It is clear this land came into the possession of Abraham Heath, Jr. who died about 1733, as his mother, Ursula, (a widow once again), administered the estate of Abraham Heath, Jr.’s in Surry.
+In Somerset County, Maryland, in January, 1726/27, Adam Heath with Thomas Humphris (ies) was an executor of the will of George Huchings.

 The children of Abraham Heath and Ursula